antononcube/R-packages/DataQueryWorkflowsTests/README.md

 - `dfStarwarsVehicles` with the vehicles the characters piloted

+The column `name` is the "key" for all four data frames.
 Except `dfStarwars` all data frames are in long format.

 ## References